ibm-mas/ansible-devops/docs/playbooks/mas.md

 ### Optional environment variables
 - `MAS_CATALOG_SOURCE` Set to `ibm-mas-operators` if you want to deploy pre-release development builds
 - `MAS_CHANNEL` Override the default release channel (8.x)
+- `MAS_DOMAIN` Override the default generated domain for the MAS installation
 - `MAS_ICR_CP` Override the registry source for all container images deployed by the MAS operator
 - `MAS_ICR_CPOPEN` Override the registry source for all container images deployed by the MAS operator
 - `MAS_ENTITLEMENT_USERNAME` Override the default entitlement username (cp)